Pelosi bans GOP Reps. Jim Jordan, Jim Banks from serving on Jan. 6 committee, McCarthy threatens total boycott

 House speaker rejects McCarthy's appointments, both Trump allies, for the 'integrity of the investigation'

-House Speaker Nancy Pelosi announced Wednesday she's rejecting two of the five GOP picks to sit on the newly-formed Jan.
+House Speaker Nancy Pelosi announced Wednesday she's rejecting two of the five GOP picks to sit on the newly formed Jan.
 6 select committee.

-Pelosi said Wednesday she won't appoint Reps.
+Pelosi, D-Calif., said Wednesday she won't appoint Reps.
 Jim Jordan from Ohio or Jim Banks from Indiana – two strong allies of former President Donald Trump – to the committee formed to investigate the cause of the Jan.
 6 Capitol riot and make recommendations on preventing future violence.

-Her decision immediately sparked backlash from GOP Leader Kevin McCarthy who called Pelosi's move "unprecedented" and threatened to have all Republicans boycott the committee if Jordan and Banks didn't get appointed.
+Her decision immediately sparked backlash from House Minority Leader Kevin McCarthy, R-Calif., who called Pelosi's move "unprecedented" and threatened to have all Republicans boycott the committee if Jordan and Banks didn't get appointed.

 "Unless Speaker Pelosi reverses course and seats all five Republican nominees, Republicans will not be party to their sham process and will instead pursue our own investigation of the facts," McCarthy said in a statement.

 Jordan has been a dogged defender of Trump and serves as the top GOP member of the Judiciary Committee.
-He dismissed the new select committee as "Impeachment Round 3" and a new platform to go after the former president.
+He previously dismissed the new select committee as "Impeachment Round 3" and a new platform to go after the former president.

 REP. JEFFRIES SAYS JAN.
 6 COMMITTEE IS AN OPPORTUNITY FOR GOP TO SHOW THEY REALLY 'BACK THE BLUE'

 Banks is the leader of the influential Republican Study Committee and recently teamed up with Trump in June to tour the southern border and call for a return of Trump's immigration policies.
-McCarthy, R-Calif., tapped Banks to be the top GOP member of the Jan.
+McCarthy tapped Banks to be the top GOP member of the Jan.
 6 committee, where he would lead the Republican response.

+"We said all along that this was a purely partisan exercise by the Democrats and Nancy Pelosi’s rejection of me and Jim Jordan shows once again she is the most partisan figure in America today," Banks said Wednesday.

 Pelosi, who has the final say on select committee appointments, said she's rejecting both Banks and Jordan to preserve the "integrity" of the committee's work.